JosefLitos/st/README.md

 ## Pretty stuff

--   Compatibility with `Xresources` and `pywal` for dynamic colors.
 -   Transparency/alpha, which is also adjustable from your `Xresources`.
--   Default font is system “mono” at 19pt, meaning the font will match your system font.
+-   Default font is “mono” at 19pt, meaning the font will match your system font.

 ## Other st patches

--   Vertcenter
 -   Scrollback
 -   font2
--   updated to version 0.8.2, not updating ever again!!
+-   updated to version 0.8.4, latest commit in 2.1.2022, not updating ever again!!

 ## Installation for newbs